Kiviranta's flashy goal, Oettinger help Stars beat Caps 2-0 - WHIZ News

 The subsequent 4-on-4 didn’t yield any great scoring chances, but the second period had its share, including Oettinger’s stop on Ovechkin.

+“I think we knew that we had a starting goalie, but until you come out and do it every night, you always wonder if it’s real,” coach Pete DeBoer said.
+“But it’s real.
+He’s the real deal.”

-Hintz, who also assisted on Robertson’s goal, and Lundkvist both misfired on passes from Robertson in transition.
+Hintz, who also assisted on Robertson’s goal, and Lundkvist both misfired on passes from Robertson in transition in the second.

 SIDELINED AGAIN